Quibi: Content

 Quibi spent over $1 billion on commissioning original content in its first year, totalling 8,500 short-form episodes and including over 175 shows.
 Unlike many streaming video platforms, Quibi's content was made specifically for mobile devices and could be viewed in either a traditional 16:9 horizontal aspect ratio, or a 9:16 vertical frame (with the user able to shift between them in the same video).
 Instead of half-hour TV episodes or two-hour films, content on Quibi was delivered in episodes of 10 minutes or less.

-Quibi commissioned significant news programming in addition to its entertainment line-up, but it found the news shows attracted minimal interest.
+Quibi commissioned news programming in addition to its entertainment line-up, but found the news shows to be attracting minimal interest.

 In July 2020, Quibi was nominated for 10 Emmy Awards across three categories: Outstanding Short Form Comedy or Drama Series, Outstanding Actor in a Short Form Comedy or Drama Series, and Outstanding Actress in a Short Form Comedy or Drama Series.
-Its series, #FreeRayshawn, won two Emmy Awards on September 20, 2020.
+Its series #FreeRayshawn won two Emmy Awards on September 20, 2020.

-Reed Duchscher, former manager of MrBeast, said his company Night Media had attempted to bring MrBeast's content to the platform, but Quibi rejected the proposal.
-Additionally, Rad Sechrist, creator of Kipo and the Age of Wonderbeasts, said that he and his production team talked to Quibi, but that they passed on the series.

-Reception

-Reactions to Quibi were mixed.
-While most of the service's original programming received positive reviews, the service itself was criticized for its paid, mobile-only focus that limited its accessibility and reach compared to established, free services, such as YouTube and TikTok.
-In a November 2020 article for The Wall Street Journal, other reasons suggested for the service's shutdown include a misjudgment on which programming and technology features would appeal to young consumers, and a high spend on advertising.
-The platform's flawed concepts and rapid failure inspired widespread mockery (for example, an extended gag referencing its downfall in the pilot episode of the sitcom Royal Crackers).